-To be complete, the application should include sufficient details as described below to provide assurances regarding the ability of the State to properly carry out and oversee the activities to be funded.
-All Required Elements are Standard Forms or approved forms under OMB Control No. 1093-0012.
+To be complete, the application should include sufficient details as described below to provide assurances regarding the ability of the state to properly carry out and oversee the activities to be funded.

 - i.
-Federal Forms: The following Federal forms, all available at Grants.gov, must be submitted for an Initial grant request for funding (the application) to be complete.
-Digital signatures are acceptable: - (a) SF-424v4 Application for Federal Assistance - (b) SF-424A Budget Information for Non-Construction Programs An SF-424A is a standard form that provides an estimate of the work's major cost centers (e.g., State employee labor, training, equipment, contracting and other operational costs), where the sum total of the budget justification equals the overall Initial grant request. - (c) SF-LLL Disclosure of Lobbying Activities If the grant applicant does not engage in lobbying activities, it is sufficient to mark the SF-LLL form "N/A" for Not Applicable. - (d) OMB Form 4040-0010 Key Contacts Form
+Federal Forms: The following Federal forms, all available at Grants.gov, must be submitted for an Initial grant request for funding (the application) to be complete: - (a) SF-424v4 Application for Federal Assistance - (b) SF-424A Budget Information for Non-Construction Programs An SF-424A is a standard form that provides an estimate of the work's major cost centers (e.g., State employee labor, training, equipment, contracting and other operational costs), where the sum total of the budget justification equals the overall Initial grant request. - (c) SF-LLL Disclosure of Lobbying Activities - (d) OMB Form 4040-0010 Key Contacts Form - ii.

-- ii.
 Detailed Budget Proposal/Justification: This detailed information supports and identifies the estimated costs provided in the SF-424A and should include an itemized budget breakdown with unit costs for the period of the Initial grant funding and the basis for estimating the costs of personnel salaries, fringe benefits, project staff travel, materials and supplies, equipment, and consultants and contracts.
-This document should also include narrative descriptions of the items included in the project budget. - Project Abstract Summary (OMB Form Number 4040-0019): A project abstract of not more than one page will include the project purpose, activities to be performed, expected deliverables or outcomes, intended beneficiaries, and subrecipient activities (if known).
+This document should also include narrative descriptions of the items included in the project budget.

+iii.
+Project Abstract Summary (OMB Form Number 4040-0019): A project abstract of not more than one page will include the project purpose, activities to be performed, expected deliverables or outcomes, intended beneficiaries, and subrecipient activities (if known).